Jafner/Jafner.net/dotfiles_github/README.md

 Browse to https://www.techpowerup.com/vgabios/ and download the correct VBIOS file.
 Rename the file to `vbios.rom`.

+Actually, dump and patch your own ROM with techpowerup's nvflash and the Bless hex editor.
+This will require unloading all of the nvidia kernel modules, so connect via SSH from another host.

+Stop the display manager, then unload the nvidia kernel modules `sudo systemctl stop gdm.service && sudo modprobe -r i2c_nvidia_gpu nvidia_uvm nvidia nvidia_drm` Then dump the rom.
+`sudo ./nvflash --save vbios.rom`

+Reload the kernel modules and restart the display manager `sudo modprobe i2c_nvidia_gpu nvidia_uvm nvidia nvidia_drm && sudo systemctl start gdm.service`

+Open the new vbios file in Bless hex editor, search for 'VIDEO' in text mode.
+Delete all lines up to the `U` character on that line (exclusive).
+Save the patched version as `vbios_patched.rom`.
+Restrict its permissions with `chmod 660 vbios_patched.rom` then copy it to the share folder with `sudo cp vbios_patched.rom /usr/share/vbios/vbios.rom`

 Place the VBIOS file.
 ```bash
 sudo mkdir /usr/share/vbios && \